-Standards, interpretations and amendments to published standards effective in 2018
+Standards, interpretations and amendments to published standards effective in 2019

-In 2018, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2018.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU resulted in changes to the company's accounting policies impacting the Company's financial performance and position.
-The company had to change its accounting policies as a result of adopting IFRS 9 'Financial instruments'.
-The new accounting policies are disclosed in Note 1.3 below.
-On transition to IFRS 9, the company did not require retrospective adjustments.
-The other standards did not have any impact on the company's accounting policies.
+In 2019, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2019.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies impacting the company's financial performance and position.